Application of an incremental parallel resistor is a very simple and low cost method of delivering variable phono stage resistive loading.

 I am not intending to go into that here.

-Well as I say it’s very simple, you need to apply a parallel load to the MM input stage to reduce the overall resistance.
+Well as I say it’s relatively simple, you need to apply a parallel resistor to the MM input stage to reduce the overall resistance.

 Here’s the maths;

-So if you had a 50k ohm phono stage and applied a 200k ohm plug you’d get a total load of 40k ohms.
+So if you had a 50k ohm phono stage and applied a 200k ohm resistor in parallel you’d get a total load of 40k ohms.

 First thing you need is a pair of good quality RCA Y splitters (1 male to 2 female) such as the ones pictured here;